tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 * To always wear suitable clothing and personal protective equipment (PPE) for the task being undertaken.
 * To always report any unsafe action or condition, including hazards, defective equipment, unsafe practices, accidents and near misses.

-Under no circumstances must an employee or employees purposely interfere with, or misuse, or compromise, any item or resource (*e.g. guards, signs, and firefighting equipment*) provided in the interests of the health, safety or welfare of ARK Co-Living Ltd staff or other persons.
+Under no circumstances must an employee or employees purposely interfere with, or misuse, or compromise, any item or resource (*e.g. guards, signs, and firefighting equipment*) provided in the interests of the health, safety or welfare of GOP Co-Living Ltd staff or other persons.

 ## EXTERNAL HEALTH AND SAFETY CONSULTANCY

 The responsibility of Rhino Safety Limited is to:

-* ARK Co-Living Ltd on Health and Safety issues and legal compliances.
+* GOP Co-Living Ltd on Health and Safety issues and legal compliances.
 * To inform the company on any updates to legislation and advise on the effects of any updated legislation to the company.
 * Prepare any Health and Safety documentation as required (risk assessments etc.).
 * To assist in the regular review and revision of the Health and Safety documentation applicable to the company.